Publications that make use of David Grove's ideas

 Brno: Masarykova Univerzita MUNI press.
 ISBN 978-80-210-8428-5 DOI: 10.5817/CZ.MUNI.M210-8429-2016

 The book (in Czech) discusses: metaphors, sharing knowledge, subjective tacit theories of teaching students teachers, unexpected circumstances and Clean Language research interviewing.

 Švec, V., Nehyba, J. & Svojanovský, P. Lawley J, Šíp R, Minaříková E, Pravdová B, Šimůnková B & Slavík J.

 Chapter authors: Vlastimil Švec, Jan Nehyba, Petr Svojanovský, James Lawley, Radim Šíp, Eva Minaříková, Blanka Pravdová, Barbora Šimůnková, Jan Slavík.

-An eBook in English version is forthcoming, Becoming a Teacher: The dance between tacit and explicit knowledge.
+(2017).
+Becoming a teacher: The dance between tacit and explicit knowledge

 (2010).
 How Clean Is Our Language?
 Training and Development in Australia